tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo_w.md

 Participants were provided with energy usage data for two hypothetical families and tasked with creating action plans to meet specified energy reduction goals.
 These goals were implementing by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting).

 For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
-For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
+For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see Figure 1</a>).
 Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as percentages of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.

 kWh Condition: The target reduction is presented as an absolute number of kilowatt-hours (e.g., "Reduce total energy use by 5965 kWh").